Bappi Lahiri: King of Bollywood disco dies at 69

 Indian music composer Bappi Lahiri, who was known for his groovy disco tunes and eye-catching fashion style, has died at the age of 69.

+Fondly known as "Bappi Da", Lahiri is credited for getting the disco ball spinning in India.

+His music from the movie Disco Dancer introduced a new form of freeform dancing in Bollywood.
+It also turned actors like Mithun Chakraborty into icons, whose groovy moves to the bouncing synths, immortalised him as a dancing legend.

-Fondly known as "Bappi Da", Lahiri composed songs for several hit movies such as Disco Dancer, Himmatwala, Sharaabi, Adventures of Tarzan, Dance Dance, Satyamev Jayate, Shola Aur Shabnam, among others.
+Lahiri composed songs for several other hit Bollywood flicks such as Himmatwala, Sharaabi, Adventures of Tarzan, Dance Dance, Satyamev Jayate, Shola Aur Shabnam, among others.

-But often, the most striking characteristic about Lahiri was his ornamental bling.
+But often, the most striking characteristic about Lahiri was his casual, ornamental bling.

 Always seen sporting gleaming gold chains and bracelets, he was a style icon for many.
 His flashy velvet jackets and sequinned robes were also a trademark style.